BillyCooke/tech221_microservice_architeccture_with_docker_and_k8/microservices_architecture.md

 * Sustainable
 * All these make a business more competitive

-## Difference between 2/Ntier architecture and microservcies architecture
+## Difference between 2/Ntier architecture and microservices architecture
-* Ntier is usually deployed and updated altogether whereas microservcies are independant of each other and loosely coupled *
+* Ntier is usually deployed and updated altogether whereas microservcies are independant of each other and loosely coupled
+* If one part fails in microservices then the other microservcies should still be able to run as they are independant.
+Whereas if the kep iter in Ntier faisl then they will all fail

 ## What is Docker?